chatbottle/chatbottle-api/README.md

 1. Who can help me build an integration?

 ### What is ChatBottle?
 [ChatBottle](https://chatbottle.co/?ref=github) is a tool to discover the best chatbots.
-It's like App Store or Google, but for chatbots.
+It's like Google for chatbots.

 You probably know thousands of developers are working on bots right now.
 In a few months, the market will be crowded and it will be much more difficult to find a chatbot.
 ChatBottle is one more channel to drive traffic to your bot.
 Integrate your bots with the API to join the club.
 Whenever a bot receives or sends a message ChatBottle is notified.
 It allows to gather the data and measure how people actually use the bot.